fakovacic/ports/Readme.md

 ( seems same as unlocs field, but defined as slice ) or maybe code from struct, did not check if unique

 - add log wrapper - currently using zerolog struct directly

-## parser

-- I would possibly use json.NewDecoder or some external package to parse json file and store data in "database", but need to investigate more about it